andreubotella/andreubotella.com/blog/newline-normalizations-in-form-submissions.md

 values) at the time of serializing as `multipart/form-data`.

-With `FormData` you can also investigate what the "construct the entry list" algorithm does, since if you pass a `<form>` element to the `FormData` constructor, it will call that algorithm outside of a form submission context, and let you inspect the resulting entry list.
+With `FormData` you can also investigate what the "construct the entry list" algorithm does, since if you pass a <lang html> `<form>`</lang> element to the `FormData` constructor, it will call that algorithm outside of a form submission context, and let you inspect the resulting entry list.

 ```html
 <form id="form">